Changissnz/nu_merchant_principal/README.md

 I, Richard Pham, am honored, although for no agenda to self-laud, to have been able to write this book that covers topics such as the political economy and economic philosophy.
-I hope that you, the reader, was able to gather some insight into the concepts explained.
+I hope that you, the reader, were able to gather some insight into the concepts explained.